hatopopvr/MyBSCloud/README_EN.md

 <b>Overview</b>

 This tool creates word cloud images of the mappers and artists that make up your Beat Saber plays using ScoreSaber data.
 It outputs two types of WordClouds: based on word frequency (white background) and PPWeight (black background).
 You can also create a personalized word cloud image using a mask image.
 Google Drive authentication is only used to save your ScoreSaber play data (to reduce access load on the ScoreSaber API).
-The word cloud created does not support Japanese.

 - Example) Mapper's word cloud… White background: based on word frequency (unranked only, etc.), Black background: PPWeight-based